sidpalas/extendscript-console/README.md

 # extendscript-console
 Implementing console.log functionality that can be used outside of ESTK

 Written and tested with OSX High Sierra and Photoshop 19.1.3.
-Not compatible with Windows (sorry).
+To use with windows, you will need to use a different method for listening to the message port.

 Example usage can be found within main.jsx.